 Individual companies providing a single smarthome device

 Dial up moving into broadband….
-What the Internet was likeà dialup to broadband
+What the Internet was like dialup to broadband

 Can do banking at home, requires education

 Next 5 years, smart homes will evolve.
-Market will consodliate into smallwe number of consumer devices.
+Market will consolidate into smaller number of consumer devices.

-Telstra’s traditional competitors—Google, Amazon, Samsung, competing and working with Telstra
+Service providers’s traditional competitors—Google, Amazon, Samsung, competing and working with them

 11 or 12 interconnected devices: modem, tablets, phone, smart home devices